 I have a long way to go in “perfecting” my endurance as a joy seeker.

-But once I began to embrace my new reality things changed.
+Once I began to embrace my new reality, things changed.
 Sure, it totally sucked I couldn’t run anymore, climb rocks or jump out of perfectly good airplanes.
-But I found peace when I truly realized that I was still alive.
-What a gift!
-I could walk.
+But I found peace when I realized that I was still alive.
+What a gift God gave me!
+Most people don’t make it out alive of the accident we were in.
+But I could walk.
 I had mobility.
-I had the freedom to move all my body parts, even though it hurt like mad, they still worked.
+I had the freedom to move all my body parts, even though it hurt like mad, my limbs still worked.
 Plus, I fully began to embrace my identity as being the daughter of a King.

 Somehow in the middle of all my bitterness and pain, I had forgotten to embrace each day as a gift.

-Once I began focusing on all the wins instead of the losses, it was easier to find joy in the middle of a situation that should have defeated me.
+Once I began focusing on all the wins instead of the losses, it was easier to find joy in the middle of a situation that normally defeated me.